-Following the terrible accident in which a self-driving UBER SUV killed a pedestrian in Tempe, Arizona, the state’s governor halted Uber’s permission to test its cars.
+Following the terrible accident in which a self-driving Uber SUV killed a pedestrian in Tempe, Arizona, the state’s governor revoked Uber’s permission to test its cars.
 Uber had already suspended its testing of autonomous vehicles nationwide before Arizona’s ban, but given the state’s previously receptive nature to self-driving tests, this could be a bad omen.

-Meanwhile, Uber’s competitors Intel and Waymo have come forward, some would say in rather bad taste, to claim that their technology would not have had fatal consequences.
+Uber’s competitors Intel and Waymo have come forward to claim that their technology would not have had fatal consequences.
 Waymo’s chief executive, John Krafcik, told a crowd that “situations like that one – in this case a pedestrian or a pedestrian with a bicycle – we have a lot of confidence that our technology would be robust and would be able to handle situations like that one.”

 Furthermore, Mobileye, a vision-based driver assistance systems branch from Intel, took to a blog post to analyze the dashboard camera footage from the crash.

 “Despite the suboptimal conditions, where much of the high dynamic range data that would be present in the actual scene was likely lost, clear detection was achieved approximately one second before impact,” said the company after feeding the footage into their own system.